SorinoSSK/CPP-Notes/README.md

     std::cout << "Hello World" << std::endl;
 }
 ```
+3) std::cin
+The object reads data from the terminal.
+4) std::cerr
+The object prints error to the console.
+5) std::clog
+The object prints log messages to the console.
 ## Code structure
 ### int main()
 This is the main function which will be executed first by the compiler